-While we are a business oriented organization, we accept that there is an altruistic aspect that is equal and possibly more foundational than representing business interests.
-The movement to reform cannabis laws has been from the beginning, an effort to right a wrong that hurt millions of people through the legal system, demonized a drug that could have been helping millions of people, fostered a black market victimized by powerful criminal cartels, and denied our state of beneficial economic activity and income.
+While we are a business oriented organization, we accept that there is an altruistic aspect that is equal to and possibly more foundational than representing business interests.
+The movement to reform cannabis laws has been from the beginning, an effort to right a wrong that did the following: hurt millions of people through the legal system; demonized a drug that could have been helping millions of people; fostered a black market victimized by powerful criminal cartels; and denied our state beneficial economic activity and income.
 That is why it is equally important for MCIA to continue to support personal home grows, advocate for redress for clearing past criminal records, commit to a dedicated effort to get the health benefits of cannabis to people who have a medical need, and have a level of democratization and wide distribution of the ‘for profit’ business opportunities.

 The altruistic responsibilities cannot be met without a robust and profitable cannabis industry.
 It will do our economy no good for millions of dollars to be invested in cannabis businesses that go bankrupt.
 It will do our economy little good for a couple of big businesses to monopolize the industry and do nothing to support local businesses and services; rather, it will enhance our economy for hundreds of smaller businesses to exist that would support local hardware stores, grow suppliers, testing and legal services, and local contractors.
 The list could go on forever.
 In fact, in most of Missouri counties, more than half the population is self-employed and would welcome new business opportunities.
 In a bankruptcy, these are usually the folks who don’t get paid for their work.

 This is why our work with the regulators in establishing the regulations is so important and why we must remain focused on rules that are consistent with our foundational goals for the industry.